-\textbf{Spatial, Temporal and Motion Understadning in VLM:} As VLMs evolve, their limitations in video-based perception have inspired more research in terms of spatial and temporal reasoning.
-For spatial understanding, SpatialRGPT~\cite{cheng2024spatialrgpt} enhances 3D perception through regional representations and depth cues; VG-LLM~\cite{zheng2025learning} extracts 3D geometry directly from videos; and LayoutVLM~\cite{sun2025layoutvlm} uses semantic priors with differentiable layout optimization to generate plausible 3D arrangements.
-For temporal reasoning, SlowFast-LLaVA~\cite{xu2024slowfast} captures detailed spatial and long-range temporal cues through a slow–fast design, while TVS~\cite{fan2025video} improves alignment between queries and focus-critical segments.
-Long-video search is further advanced by T*~\cite{ye2025re}, which reframes temporal retrieval as spatial search on LV-Haystack.
-Other works address action and motion understanding: OpenMixer~\cite{bao2025exploiting} enables open-vocabulary action detection; Video-MME~\cite{hong2025motionbench} exposes weaknesses in long-video comprehension; MotionSight~\cite{du2025motionsight} introduces zero-shot prompts for fine-grained motion perception; and GroundMoRe~\cite{deng2025motion} supports motion-grounded reasoning via spatiotemporal masks.
-Despite these advances, most methods do not explicitly address physics-centric reasoning, which requires jointly integrating spatial, temporal, and motion understanding with physics-based commonsense.
+\textbf{Spatial, Temporal, and Motion Understanding in VLMs:} Recent work has improved video understanding in VLMs along spatial, temporal, and motion dimensions.
+For spatial reasoning, SpatialRGPT~\cite{cheng2024spatialrgpt}, VG-LLM~\cite{zheng2025learning}, and LayoutVLM~\cite{sun2025layoutvlm} strengthen 3D perception through depth cues, video-grounded geometry, and layout optimization.
+For temporal modeling, SlowFast-LLaVA~\cite{xu2024slowfast} captures both local detail and long-range dynamics, TVS~\cite{fan2025video} improves alignment with temporally relevant segments, and T*~\cite{ye2025re} studies long-video retrieval via spatial search.
+Other efforts focus on motion and action understanding, including OpenMixer~\cite{bao2025exploiting}, MotionSight~\cite{du2025motionsight}, and GroundMoRe~\cite{deng2025motion}.
+However, physics-centric reasoning remains underexplored, as it requires jointly integrating spatial, temporal, and motion cues with physical commonsense.